Necessary Maintenance #11871

 I assign 1 interaction vertex to each particle / track to indicate where the particle was created.

 Any additional information, like kinks in this case, but also start points or other reconstructed features can go to separate collections.

 I am going now to add small modification to the event display to show vertices and kinks in a distiguishable way.

 So, to save all the data products, please see attached file:

 ...and much more simple way to read these results downstream:

-#8 Updated by Katherine Lato almost 3 years ago
+#8 Updated by Katherine Lato about 3 years ago

 Andy Blake wrote Pandora-LArSoft interface.
 I don't know who should maintain it now (not me, I only have impressions what else may be reconstructed in Pandora but is not yet translated to LArSoft data products).

 It is improtant to have some common policy for event structure description.
 We are now working on related codes in PMA, but I think it would be good to have the decision maker with a view from "outside", not connected directly to one or another reco approach.